The Ritual: A “Flash-Fiction” Story

 “Whatever,” Stacie muttered.

-“Look, this campsite is obviously used a lot, so it was probably just some kids messing around, or pulling a prank.”
+“Look, this campsite is obviously used a lot, so that creepy thing hanging from a tree was probably just some kids messing around.”
 Roe offered.

-“You’re probably right,” Stacie agreed, as the rest nodded their heads in agreement.
+“Yeah, you’re probably right,” Stacie conceded, as the rest nodded their heads in agreement.

-While the others took their seats, Brad and Josh gathered wood from the separate piles and stacked it around the center stone, which was oddly flat on top, so they were able to lean some of the longer branches up against the edges, making a perfect pyramid.
+While the others took their seats, Brad and Josh gathered wood from the various piles and stacked it around the center stone, which was oddly flat on top, so they were able to lean some of the longer branches up against the edges, forming a perfect pyramid.

 Before long the fire was raging against the night…and soon a brown bottle was being passed around.
 And, as the talking and laughing escalated, Brad flamed up a glass pipe, which the group eagerly toked as they passed it around.